 Sourced from Houston, Texas in 2014 and now fully UK registered, it is in solid condition throughout with good paintwork.
 It clearly sits on non-standard 20” ‘American Racing’ wheels, low profile tyres and a non-standard exhaust.
-The gold-coloured leather interior is in good order and the air conditioning unit has recently been rebuilt.
-The clutch was rebuilt to the tune of $800 in 2013 and it was last MoT tested in the UK in 2017/18.
+The gold coloured leather interior is in good order and the air conditioning unit has been comprehensively rebuilt to the tune of $800 in 2013 and it was last MoT tested in the UK in 2017/18.
 Included in the sale is a file of paperwork, mainly from the US detailing general servicing items as well as correct UK registration documents.
 Offered without reserve, this ‘Kennedy Coupé’ is a rare treat.

 Previous lotLot 173 - 1975 Cadillac ‘Pillarless’ Sedan DeVille